Skip to content ↓

 Art

 Art and design embody some of the highest forms of human creativity.
-At Castle Donignton College, we believe that a high quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment invent and create their own works of art, craft and design.
+At Castle Donington College, we believe that a high quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment invent and create their own works of art, craft and design.
 We aim for all pupils to know how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our nation

-The National Curriculum for Art and Design aims to ensure that all pupils:
+The national curriculum for art and design aims to ensure that all pupils:

 • produce creative work, exploring their ideas and recording their experiences